nuxodin/press-css/README.md

 Press.css borrows heavily from the design specs of Google's Material Design.
 All the [color names](http://codyo.me/press/#colors) in their style guide are used by default in Press.css.

-**Note:** There is a `.press-yellow` class that defaults to `#FFF` text color.
-Overwrite this class anywhere below where you add Press.css to make the yellow button have a contrasting color.
+**Note:** There is a `.press-yellow` and a `.press-white` class that defaults to `color: #FFF`.
+Overwrite this class anywhere below where you add Press.css to give the text a contrasting color.

 ##Customizing Press.css